-After weeks of pouring over emails, tracking ads, and mapping out our purchases (okay, scrolling through the site to see what would look right at home with our wardrobes) we are more than delighted to present to you our first ‘Brand Prix’!
-And with no further ado, let’s dive in:
+After weeks of pouring over emails, tracking ads, and mapping out our purchases (okay, scrolling through the site to see what would look right at home with our wardrobes) we’re thrilled to present our first ‘Brand Prix’!
+With no further ado, let’s dive in:

 In this series, Post Funnel will follow two competing brands to assess their customer marketing performance.
 For each case study, we’ll enact a customer journey with the respective brands, documenting every customer interaction that was sent to our testers and give professional inputs and insights from our experience with the brands.